 In April 2014 the UK Residential Council published Build To Rent: A Best Practice Guide, a seminal industry guide for the residential sector.
 The Guide, co-sponsored by the UK Government’s Private Rented Sector Taskforce, aims to provide a valuable and practical guide to the market for the development and ownership of purpose-built residential stock that meets the needs and aspirations of future investors and renters.
-A second edition will be developed for publication in late 2015.
+A second edition was released in late 2015.

 How do I become involved in the Residential Council?

-- Submit a formal request to Alex Notay.
+- Submit a formal request to Liz Waller.
 You may be asked to submit a CV or bio in order for the co-chairs to balance council membership.

 - Attend a meeting as a guest